 As in the Middle Ages, the fabrics used to create garments of the Elizabethans were wool and linen.
 Clothing worn by the upper classes also included silk, cotton, and other imported fabrics.
 Fashions worn by the elite inspired the dress of lower classes and rural women, though the fabric, weave, and embellishments improved with economic status.

-The clothing worn by Elizabethans look heavy and over done to many of us today.
-But weather in England during the period was cool and wet as northern Europe shivered in the grip of a mini Ice Age.
+The clothing worn by Elizabethans looks heavy and overdone to many of us today.
+But whether in England during the period was cool and wet as northern Europe shivered in the grip of a mini Ice Age.
 So the heaviness of Elizabethan fashion was out of necessity, yet is remembered as romantic and beautiful, and still popular as seen at the Renaissance Festivals of modern times.

-Elizabeth Tudor, daughter of Henry VIII and Ann Boleyn ascended to the throne of England after the death of her half sister Mary (daughter of Henry VIII and Catherine of Aragon).
-Henry VIII had assumed the role as leader of the Church in England when the Catholic Pope refused to grant Henry an annulment from Catherine of Aragon.
+Elizabeth Tudor, daughter of Henry VIII and Ann Boleyn ascended to the throne of England after the death of her half-sister Mary (daughter of Henry VIII and Catherine of Aragon).
+Henry VIII had assumed the role as the leader of the Church in England when the Catholic Pope refused to grant Henry an annulment from Catherine of Aragon.
 During those difficult times, the idea of freedom of religion was not on anyone's mind.
-Religion was a state establishment so the fight was over which religion would be the state religion.
+Religion was a state establishment, so the fight was over which religion would be the state religion.

-The population exploded during Elizabeth's reign despite widespread disease including several outbursts of plague.
-Irish troubles, war with Spain,and a growing underclass of unemployed poor added to Elizabeth's challenges.
+The population exploded during Elizabeth's reign despite widespread disease, including several outbursts of plague.
+Irish rebellion, war with Spain, and a growing underclass of unemployed poor added to Elizabeth's challenges.
 But in a time when women were subservient to men, a woman ruled a great and powerful nation.